No matter where in the world you call home, chances are you've heard of Yellowstone National Park.

 If you want to treat yourself, consider staying a night at either the Jackson Lake Lodge or Jenny Lake Lodge within Grand Teton National Park (meaning you can spend the next day in the park, which is 100% worth it!).

 Or, if the lodges are already booked up, continue on to Jackson, Wyoming, where there are lots of accommodation options.
-(Search Jackson hotels here.)
+If you're up for a splurge, check out Huff House Inn and Cabins (#1 on TripAdvisor), Rusty Parrot Lodge and Spa, or the Wyoming Inn of Jackson Hole.
+For rentals, this 2-bedroom townhouse is a perfect (if pricey) option.

 Things to know before you go to Yellowstone